Deathhit/YouTooBeAlike/README.md

 # VideoListExample
-Template Android application of UDF structure implemented using SignAble wrapper class.
+Template Android application of UDF structure.
 It is also an example of how to play video in recyclerview while scrolling.
 # Goal
 Follow the UI layer structure in [Google's guidelines](https://developer.android.com/jetpack/guide/ui-layer), handle single-use events and avoid duplicate view state setting.